The search for the Holy Grail of a medical treatment for premature ejaculation sometimes leads to unexpected places.

 So even though they conclude that Tramadol appears to be an effective treatment, they also describe these potential problems:

-- They only know how well it works, and how safe it is, up to 18 weeks.
-So the long-term effectiveness and safety of using Tramadol is still not known.
+- The long-term effectiveness and safety of using Tramadol is still not known.

 - That there are serious concerns about the potential for Tramadol abuse and dependence.